-AhaSlides, the award-winning audience polling software, lets you do just that.
-Simply start your presentation with a question slide, then gather actual answers and opinions from your audience (via their phones) in real-time.
+AhaSlides lets you start your presentation with a question slide, then gather actual answers and opinions from your audience (via their phones) in real-time.
 These questions can take the form of word clouds, multiple choice questions, rating scales, scored quizzes and so much more.

 Not only does opening in this way get your audience immediately paying attention in starting a presentation, it also covers some of the other tips mentioned in this article.
 Including…

 - Getting factual – Your audience’s responses are the facts.

 - Making it visual – Their responses are presented in a visual graph, scale or word cloud.